 We have a number of computers available for students to use during their social time, along with a vast array of fact and fiction titles through which we seek to actively promote a lifelong love of reading.

-Students and Staff can find out about the resources available in the Library, by searching the Library Management System (link to follow).
+Students and Staff can find out about the resources available in the Library, by searching the Library Management System (https://uk.accessit.online/otw14/#!dashboard).
 In addition there are stand-alone computers in the Library, and in the Study Area upstairs in the Sixth Form Centre, which are available JUST for accessing this information.

-We endeavour to further inspire our students when we recognise World Book Day with activities or displays, by inviting visiting authors to speak to as many students as possible (in recent years we have been privileged to welcome Jonathan Meres, Tom Palmer and G P Taylor), and last year participating in a local schools competition “Battle of the Books” for the first time.
+We endeavour to further inspire our students when we recognise World Book Day with activities or displays, by inviting visiting authors to speak to as many students as possible (in recent years we have been privileged to welcome Jonathan Meres, Tom Palmer and G P Taylor), and participating in local schools competitions “Battle of the Books” and “Kids Lit Quiz”.
 We also support the English Department in offering a weekly Book Club enrichment.

 Accelerated Reader in the Library

 A student who reads regularly in their own time will be a student who has developed a wider vocabulary, read more fluently and better understand what they have read.
 Reading is a fundamental skill that will have a life-long impact, and will support every subject across the curriculum.

 All students in Years 7 and 8 visit the Library weekly during English lessons in order to spend time quietly reading and participating in the Accelerated Reader (AR) Scheme, through which we can offer every child a personalised and guided programme offering feedback and support tailored to each child’s needs, and rewarding students for their successes along the way.